Hamamelis virginiana: Description

 The flowers are pale to bright yellow, rarely orange or reddish, with four ribbon-shaped petals 1–2 cm long and four short stamens, and grow in clusters; flowering begins in about mid-fall and continues until late fall.
-The flower calyx is deeply four-parted, very downy, orange brown within, imbricate in bud, persistent, cohering with the base of the ovary.
+The floral calyx is imbricate in bud, deeply four-parted, very downy, and orange brown within.
 Two or three bractlets appear at base.
 The fruit is a hard woody capsule 10–14 mm long, which splits explosively at the apex at maturity one year after pollination, ejecting the two shiny black seeds up to 10 m distant from the parent plant.

-It can be distinguished from the related Hamamelis vernalis by its flowering in fall, not winter.
+Hamamelis virginiana can be distinguished from the related Hamamelis vernalis by its flowering in fall, not winter.

 Ecology

+Hamamelis virginiana flowers from late September to late November, occasionally in December.
+The pollinated ovary, protected by a persistent calyx, enters a resting state during the winter months.
+Fertilization of the ovary is delayed until the following spring, usually about the middle of May, which is 5–7 months after pollination.
+The fruits develop over the course of the growing season, reaching maturity in late August.
+As the ripe fruit dries and dehisces, the seeds are ballistically ejected, typically by late October.
+The empty seed pod remains attached to the plant, sometimes for months.
+The seeds lie on the ground for two winters before sprouting.

-H. virginiana is a pollinator plant that attracts moths and supports 62 species of caterpillars.
+Hamamelis virginiana is a pollinator plant that attracts moths and supports 62 species of caterpillars.

 Uses

 Native Americans produced witch hazel extract by boiling the stems of the shrub and producing a decoction, which was used to treat swellings, inflammations, and tumors.
 Early Puritan settlers in New England adopted this remedy from the natives, and its use became widely established in the United States.

 An extract of the plant is used in the astringent witch hazel.

 H. virginiana produces a specific kind of tannins called hamamelitannins.
 One of those substances displays a specific cytotoxic activity against colon cancer cells.

 The bark and leaves were used by Native Americans in the treatment of external inflammations.
 Pond's Extract was a popular distillation of the bark in dilute alcohol.

 The wood is light reddish brown, sapwood nearly white; heavy, hard, close-grained, with a density of 0.68.

 The forked twigs of witch-hazel are preferred as divining rods.

+The bark and leaves can be used to make tea for easing stomach issues, soothing sore throats, and more.